 - 9.1 There are a number of potential heritage opportunities that should be considered when looking at future proposals for the site. - 9.2 Potential benefits to the buildings themselves could include the following: - The existing villas are in various states of repair and would require repair works both internally and externally; - The villas have retained some internal decorative features, but the degree of this retention varies from building to building.
 Where possible, the interiors could be better revealed through removal of later decorative works such as paint layers or insensitive light fittings, of the reopening of fireplaces helping to create office spaces with some historic charm; - In some cases, later subdivisions of rooms have been carried out as part of the conversion works.
-The reinstatement of principal plan-forms could improve the flow of movement through the buildings and would better reveal their internal quality. - 9.3 Potential benefits to the character and appearance of the Conservation Area could be delivered through: - The beneficial re-use of the existing villas will help to secure their viability and contribution to the Conservation Area in the long term; - Repairs to the external elevations of the existing villas would improve their appearance and positive contribution to the Conservation Area; - Reinstatement of architectural detailing, where missing, would help to improve architectural integrity; - Removal of inappropriate later additions would reduce detracting element; - Careful management of the existing frontage trees would help to "better reveal" the villas within the Conservation Area, in accordance with NPPF policy; - Making improvements to the forecourts could reduce the level of hardstanding and prominent car parking in this area, to the benefit of the townscape; - Improvement of the forecourts would help to encourage their positive use, for occupants and public; - Ideally, the design of the improved forecourts would express the historic distinction between the individual villas and the rhythm of the townscape; - Management of the frontage lime trees would bring improvement to the townscape and the use of the areas below; - The existing frontage concrete wall is considered as being important within the Conservation Area.
+The reinstatement of principal plan-forms could improve the flow of movement through the buildings and would better reveal their internal quality. - 9.3 Depending on the content of the scheme coming forward, potential benefits to the character and appearance of the Conservation Area could be delivered through the following.
+The delivery of all/some of these could weigh in favour as public benefits in the context of a planning application. - The beneficial re-use of the existing villas will help to secure their viability and contribution to the Conservation Area in the long term; - Repairs to the external elevations of the existing villas would improve their appearance and positive contribution to the Conservation Area; - Reinstatement of architectural detailing, where missing, would help to improve architectural integrity; - Removal of inappropriate later additions would reduce detracting element; - Careful management of the existing frontage trees would help to "better reveal" the villas within the Conservation Area, in accordance with NPPF policy; - Making improvements to the forecourts could reduce the level of hardstanding and prominent car parking in this area, to the benefit of the townscape; - Improvement of the forecourts would help to encourage their positive use, for occupants and public; - Ideally, the design of the improved forecourts would express the historic distinction between the individual villas and the rhythm of the townscape; - Management of the frontage lime trees would bring improvement to the townscape and the use of the areas below; - The existing frontage concrete wall is considered as being important within the Conservation Area.
 Improvements could be made to its condition and appearance, whilst retaining its historic interest; - Well-designed and located built form within the rear gardens could add a new layer of architectural interest which has the potential to integrate positively with the existing buildings alongside their beneficial re-use.